-5. Amendments to Share Option Plan
+4. Amendments to Share Option Plan

-The share option plan (the "Option Plan") was established on December 6, 1993 and was amended from time to time thereafter.
-The Option Plan currently provides for a fixed number of 7,700,000 Common Shares authorized to be issued thereunder, representing approximately 8.1% of the total number of issued and outstanding Common Shares as at April 5, 2022.
+The share option plan (the "Option Plan") was established on December 6, 1993, and was amended from time to time thereafter.
+The Option Plan currently provides that the maximum number of Common Shares that may be issued thereunder, together with any other security-based compensation arrangements (as defined in the TSX Company Manual) of the Corporation, shall not exceed 10% of the issued and outstanding Common Shares.